 Types of Cooperatives

-Consumer Cooperatives
+1. Consumer Cooperatives

 Membership is made up of people who want to buy goods or services from the cooperative.

-Membership is most often made up of community residents within geographic proximity to the cooperative business.
+Membership is mostly made up of community residents within geographic proximity to the cooperative business.
 For some such businesses, the barrier to membership is low.
 For example, a grocery cooperative may ask residents to sign up for a low fee to become a member.
 In other cases, such as housing cooperatives, the number of units and potentially rules around members’ financial assets limit the number of consumer members involved in the cooperative.
-In some cases, consumer cooperatives extend their benefits beyond members.
-Grocery cooperatives often serve nonmembers, but nonmembers cannot vote or receive rebates at the store.
-In other cases, cooperatives open their office or business space to host community events, donating proceeds to local initiatives and joining in coalition advocacy around local and national policy issues, such as the preservation of affordable housing or environmental justice issues.

-Farmer and Independent Small Business Cooperatives
+2. Farmer and Independent Small Business Cooperatives

 These cooperative businesses serve members’ marketing, processing and purchasing needs.
-Independent businesses in service sectors such as retail, hospitality, and agricultural businesses (which includes farming, fishing and forestry) are the most typical sectors that form these sorts of cooperatives.
+Independent businesses in service sectors such as retail, hospitality, and agricultural businesses (which include farming, fishing and forestry) are the most typical sectors that form these sorts of cooperatives.
 These U.S. cooperatives bring business owners and farmers together to collectively buy goods and services that would otherwise be too costly for an individual business owner to purchase alone.

 Purchasing cooperatives provide benefits to owner members via cost savings through bulk purchasing.
 For example, hotel owners may see savings by joining together to purchase linens and cleaning products in bulk.
 Joint purchasing gives small businesses scale to compete against much larger firms, which again, fulfills the ultimate goal of economic inclusion.